Our Club History

 Enquiries from existing runners came through and further sessions were offered and the need to recruit run leaders to help with the increasing demand became apparent.

 Our lovely Run Leaders attended the Run England/England Athletics training day and were put into action as soon as they were qualified.
 Over time the sessions became formatted, developed, took shape and organised into themes, more days and times were offered to accommodate busy ladies and their lifestyles.

 I measured the growth of the club each year based on attendance at the end of year party that we host every November.
 The first couple of years I was able to hold this in my house and then as the years have gone on the venues have grown from small restaurants to function rooms to now taking over entire venues which is just fantastic!

-We are now able to offer sessions or runs on every day of the week and have 150 members that are looked after by six enthusiastic qualified run leaders along with myself.
+We are now able to offer sessions or runs on every day of the week and have over 200 members that are looked after by five enthusiastic qualified run leaders along with myself.